opengraphics/pjvg/spec/shapes.md

 ## Level 1
 Level 1 PJVG shapes:
 - `polygon`: A list of points forming a closed polygon.
+- `fill`: A shape that fills completely.
+Used with clipping masks to fill arbitrary shapes.
 - `bezier`: An arbitrary degree bezier curve.
 - `text`: A piece of text.
 - `rectangle`: A polygon with four points and extra flow features.